tmcgilchrist/capnp-rpc/README.md

 Got reply "echo:foo"
 ```

-This isn't very exciting, so let's add some capabilities to the protocol...
+That's a start but perhaps not that exiciting, so let's add some capabilities to the protocol...

 ### Passing capabilities

+A capability represents evidence of the right to perform a certain operation.
+A capability encapsulates an objet reference plus access rights.

 ```capnp
 @0xb287252b6cbed46e;